Circular Malton & Norton's Story

 Communicate, communicate, communicate AND 2 way.
 Talk with people not at people.
 Talk as a regular person without jargon and in a way that is meaningful and relevant to the stakeholder.
 Listen generously for and be open about possible concerns and build real solutions into your plan (we have them on concerns about noise, odour and especially traffic).
 So we ensured our site choices avoided traffic movement through the town.
 We will ensure design and cost of installation are not compromised.
 We have rejected requests to build bigger - we all live locally.
 We stress the word Community- it must work for the community and long term.

 Share progress as new stories - we have forward-planned intended headlines and always start with what we have achieved - to inspire and motivate ourselves as well as stakeholders.

 Be authentic.
 We have built a strong and trusted reputation - the quantitative support is significantly ahead of norms for AD.
 Protect that as easily lost.

 We followed a model for change and for engagement.
 Most of our time is engagement - every stakeholder, large or small, supportive, negative or neutral - we seek advocates, we ask for help, we are flexible in response to ideas.
-We use social media, webinars, live events, 121, newspaper, council meetings, fields, leaflets.
+We use social media, webinars, live events, 121, newspapers, council meetings, fields and leaflets.